thijsgelton/nnUNet/documentation/tutorials/multiscale.md

 See [nnUNetTrainerV2Multiscale](../../nnunet/training/network_training/diag/nnUNetTrainerV2MultiScale.py) for
 explanations of all the different parameters.

-When all folds are trained it is time to run prediction on the test set and this requires the same trainer_kwargs to be passed or the model cannot be instantiated:
+When all folds are trained it is time to run prediction, using nnUNet_predict, on the test set and this requires the same trainer_kwargs to be passed or the model cannot be instantiated:

 ```
 -t